My Story In Numbers

 My Mum’s never had a Yoga lesson in her life, but even so has held her personal practice since she was 26; she is now 61.
 She is my biggest inspiration and teacher.
 She hasn’t missed more than 5 days practice in over 7 years.
 Queen.

-Movement became my replacement for the pub (along with learning how to sew, paint and other things).
+Movement became my replacement for the pub (along with learning how to sew, paint, play guitar and other things).
 I started going to Power Yoga classes with Ray at a gym in Cardiff – I spent a lot of time in child’s pose at the back trying not to cry, hoping it would be over soon.
+I tried spin classes a few more times and nearly lost my legs.

-I bought Kino MacGregor’s videos and religiously did them at home – secretly – mimicking her and learning the sun salutations and standing postures of the Ashtanga Yoga series by heart and getting them deep into my body.
+The thing that really clicked with me was when I bought Kino MacGregor’s beginner Yoga videos and religiously did them at home – secretly – mimicking her and learning the sun salutations and standing postures of the Ashtanga Yoga series by heart and getting them deep into my body.
 I took these DVD’s everywhere.
 On holiday, where I would persuade other people to do them with me (normally just my friends young daughter was interested) and they came on tour with me during my circus job where I would do them in my cramped little bunk wagon.
+(I never went beyond the first standing postures because I didn’t even realise there was more to do, and only now, 4 years later, have I started to develop a ‘real’ Ashtanga practice – I am a beginner, and it is my new love.)

 I was so excited to go to sleep so I could wake up and do yoga and couldn’t wait for the day-off so that my bestie Blaze and I could do our fitness dancehall sessions – we had dreams of making tassle-laden outfits and just jiggling around for the rest of our lives (dreams slowly coming true).
 I also started going along to the peer-to-peer training sessions in which the magnificent Guillaime Blais would run 2-hour long splits stretch classes – I went religiously – and then I could do the splits, I was overwhelmed with excitement, baffled at how my body was changing and feeling confident with my practice!
 Finally!